haniae/Team2-CBA-Project/README.md

 ```
 Open http://127.0.0.1:8000 to load the single-page interface in `webui/`.
 The UI streams chat history, formats ASCII tables cleanly, and pings `/health` every 30 seconds to keep the status dot green.

+#### Rich analytics overlays
+The SPA now mirrors the institutional workflow from the CLI while adding structured artefacts:

+- **Highlights** call out the leading ticker for ROE, net margin, and valuation, comparing each name against the benchmark column (`S&P 500 Avg` by default).
+- **Inline Markdown table** keeps the original transcript compact and copy/paste friendly – the table you saw in earlier builds still appears inside the chat bubble.
+- **Trend cards** show revenue, net income, operating income, and free cash flow sparklines without requiring an external charting bundle.
+- **Citation drawer** lists filing metadata (form, fiscal period, SEC viewer links) for every metric rendered so auditors can jump straight to the source.
+- **Export buttons** deliver a CSV download and a print-friendly PDF preview that reuses the same structured payload returned by `/chat`.

+All overlays derive from the structured response captured in `bot.last_structured_response`, so integrations can read the same highlights, trends, citations, and exports that the UI renders.

 Key REST endpoints once the server is running:

 | Method | Path | Description |